Petrozavodsk State University

 Petrozavodsk State University (PetrSU) is a classical university in Petrozavodsk, Republic of Karelia, Russia.

-It was founded in 1940 as the Karelian-Finnish University and was renamed in 1956.
+It was founded in 1940 as the Karelian-Finnish University and was renamed in 1956 to Petrozavodsk State University.
 The rector of Petrozavodsk State University is Prof. Anatoly V. Voronin.

 General information

-The university includes 10 faculties, 6 educational institutes, 79 departments, 84 laboratories, a number of development and project departments, 27 innovative departments, 28 small enterprises, 2 techno parks, a publishing house, a scientific library (one of the largest in northern European Russia, with more than 1,179,042 books), a botanical garden, and the "Onego" swimming pool.
-The faculties of PetrSU are located in 13 separate buildings scattered throughout the city.
+There are 16 departments offering a range of disciplines.
+The university includes 10 faculties, 6 educational institutes, 79 departments, 84 laboratories, development and project departments, 27 innovative departments, 28 small enterprises, 2 techno parks, a publishing house, a scientific library, a botanical garden, and the "Onego" swimming pool.

 PetrSU faculty numbers about 890 (105 doctors of science, 502 candidates of science, 66 professors, and 329 associate professors).
-More than 11,670 undergraduate and postgraduate students currently study at PetrSU.
+More than 11,670 undergraduate and postgraduate students study at PetrSU.